 Review

-While the other prenatals on this list are probably fine for your twin pregnancy, there are some particular benefits this one provides, and I’ll explain why.
+While the other prenatals on this list are probably fine for your twin pregnancy, there are some particular benefits this one provides.
+The price tag isnโt the cheapest, but itโs far from the most expensive.

-This prenatal is great for twins, but you don’t have to take two of them – just one medium-sized soft gel pill a day is all you need to get down.
+This prenatal is great for twins, but you donโt have to take two of them โ just one medium-sized soft gel pill a day is all you need to get down.
+Most women feel itโs pretty easy to swallow, but the DHA content means you may end up with fishy burps afterward.

 I want to be upfront and note that this supplement contains no vitamin A, calcium, or choline, things you will need to ensure you get either through your diet or other vitamins.
+The lack of vitamin A is likely to avoid providing too much vitamin A, which can be dangerous during pregnancy.
+Having no calcium is perfect for ensuring maximum iron absorption.

 What this supplement does have, though, is all five of the essential nutrients for pregnancy as outlined by Dr. Louden at the beginning of the article, with amounts above and beyond the minimums (without overdoing it).
+In particular, iron and folate are crucial during a twin pregnancy, and this supplement provides them both in high amounts.

-And while many supplements on this list require a separate supplement for DHA – which is most definitely important – this one doesn’t!
+And while many supplements on this list require a separate supplement for DHA โ which is most definitely important โ this one doesnโt!
+You can also rest easy knowing this prenatal supplement is NSF-certified in a cGMP facility.
+The DHA ingredients are even MSC-certified for sustainability!

+I truly hope Iโve helped you find the best prenatal vitamins for your specific needs.
+A lot of time and research went into these decisions, and I feel very confident in these recommendations.
 While I may be beating a dead horse, I want to reiterate that you should always talk to your doctor before starting a new supplement!

 I also have a great popular, free guide to pregnancy week-by-week.

-And if you haven’t announced your pregnancy to anyone yet, be sure to check out these memorable pregnancy announcement ideas!
+And if you havenโt announced your pregnancy to anyone yet, be sure to check out these memorable pregnancy announcement ideas!